jd-r/C-Basic/README.md

 # C-Basic
-C Basic is a small programming language that makes it easy for beginners to learn to code.
+C Basic is a small programming language with a readable and intuitive syntax that makes it easy for beginners to learn to code.

-It is a high-level, interpreted, statically-typed programming language designed for a compilers course at Tecnologico de Monterrey.
-It is written completely in Python3 using PLY.
-The language syntax is meant to be very readable and intuitive.
+It is a high-level, interpreted and statically-typed language written in Python3 with [PLY](https://www.dabeaz.com/ply/).
+It was designed for a compilers course at Tecnologico de Monterrey.

 It supports various fundamental programming concepts such as variable-declaration, function calling, conditional statements, loops, proper order of operations, and recursion.
-But it also supports more complex things like multidimensional arrays; expressions inside array parameters: arr1[2+var1][2][2]; exponentiation(x**y); and modules(%).
+But it also supports more complex things like multidimensional arrays; expressions inside array parameters: `arr1[2+var1][2][2]` eexponentiatio `x**y` and modules `x%11`

+## Demo
+The code can be found in [repl.it](https://repl.it/@j_diegodiego/C-Basic), where you click the "Run" button and then enter the name of a program to compile and run it.

 ## Syntax